A Guide to Looking at Abstract Art

 Anyone can appreciate and understand abstract art and all that this requires is an open mind and a big imagination.

-When you look at this painting what do you see?
+When you look at these paintings what do you see?

 Organic shapes, an array of colourful patterns, expressive line . . . reflections, struggle, hope, penetrating light . . . or maybe you see pure energy and cosmic flow?
 There is no right or wrong answer to this question.
 Abstract art is open to interpretation, and that is one of the beautiful things about it.
 Abstract art doesn’t jump out and declare “THIS is what I’m all about.”
 Instead, abstract art requires you to have an open, inquiring mind; you must enter the painting and see where it takes you.
 Abstract art gives you the freedom to explore the artwork and assign your own meaning to the piece.
 This intensely personal process enriches a viewer’s experience of an artwork.